Lawhornmatt/SuperPassGenerator/README.md

 ## USAGE:

-Choose atleast one character option (passwords can be built from lowercase, uppercase, numbers, special characters, or any combination there of) and a password length via slider and hit the generate password button.
+Choose at least one character option (passwords can be built from lowercase, uppercase, numbers, special characters, or any combination thereof) and a password length via slider and hit the generate password button.

 ## QUESTIONS: